moorepants/tu-delft-promotion/associate-vision-statement.rst

 I was awarded a Chan-Zuckerberg Essential Open Source Software for Science grant (350k EUR) with partners SymPy, Quantsight, and the University of Bristol to build out the rider biomechanical modeling capabilities mentioned above.
-I followed this with a 3mE cohesion grant (200k EUR) in collaboration with Azita Dabiri (DCSC), Frederik Schulte (Maritime), and Riender Happee (CoR) to expand the use of the bicycle-rider models into micro traffic simulation.
+I followed this with a 3mE cohesion grant (200k EUR) in collaboration with multiple departments (Azita Dabiri (DCSC), Frederik Schulte (Maritime), and Riender Happee (CoR)) to expand the use of the bicycle-rider models into micro traffic simulation.
 Our first models of realistic bicycle behavior will be incorporated into the German Aerospace Center's SUMO open source tool in the coming year.
-Most recently, Holger Caeser (CoR) and I have received two grants to study bicycle rider perception with Boreal Bikes, a manufacturer of advanced instrumented bicycles.
+Most recently, Holger Caeser (CoR) and I have received two grants of 30k EUR and 100k EUR to study bicycle rider perception using Boreal Bikes' LIDAR equipped instrumented bicycle.

-Lastly, I want to create research consortium of bicycle companies and TU Delft researchers with the intent to identify common research needs across industry which we can tackle for broad benefit.
+Lastly, I want to create a research consortium of bicycle companies and TU Delft researchers with the intent to identify common research needs across industry which we can tackle for broad societal benefit.
+Hosting the conference here at TU Delft, will be part of the catalyst for this.

 Education
 =========